U.S. private payrolls, factory data point to weak first quarter growth

 But there is reason for cautious optimism.

-Auto sales rebounded to an annualised rate of 17.15 million vehicles in March from a rate of 16.2 million vehicles in February.
+Auto sales rebounded to an annualized rate of 17.15 million vehicles in March from a rate of 16.2 million vehicles in February.

 That, together with a surge in consumer confidence last month, suggests a pick-up in spending.